October 19, 2025 (1mo ago) — last updated October 28, 2025 (1mo ago)

 Key performance indicators for behavioral targeting

-Track metrics such as conversion rate lift, average order value, bounce rate, and click-through rate for personalized modules.
+Track conversion lift, average order value, bounce rate, and click-through rate for personalized modules.

 How to implement behavioral targeting

-• Start with high-impact pages: focus on your homepage and top landing pages where personalization yields the biggest gains.
+• Start with high-impact pages like the homepage and top landing pages.

-• Test one element at a time: change a headline or CTA so you can clearly see what moves metrics.
+• Test one element at a time so you can see what moves metrics.

-• Create fallback content: have a strong default version for visitors who block tracking so everyone gets a good experience.
+• Create fallback content for visitors who block tracking so everyone gets a good experience.

 2. Geographic and Location-Based Personalization